hookorcrook/price-transparency-guide-analytics/README.md

 The major version will be finalized to 1.0.0 for the schema to adhere to the July 2022 implementation date.
 Versioning of the schema can be tracked in the VERSION.md file.

+Operation Instructions-
 Using This Solution
 ====================

-Create directory structure inside 'files' for each input file type and:
+Create directory structure inside 'files' at root (add a new folder: 'files' if not exists) for each input file type and:

 -> Add provider in network rate files to files/in-network folder